The author's aim is to popularise the science of astronomy in a series of relaxed, easy to read, and easy to undestand articles

 Viewing the Moon's Features – the Terminator

 On the crescent Moon , or indeed at any stage other than New Moon or Full Moon, there is clearly a dividing line between the part we can see, because it is lit by sunlight, and the part which is in darkness.
 This dividing line is known as the 'Terminator', because it is the terminal edge of visibility (nothing to do with Arnold Schwarzenegger robots from the future).
 Because the terminator is on the edge of sunlit and shaded regions on the Moon, it represents 'dawn' or 'dusk' on the surface, and it follows that on the terminator, the Sun will be very low in the Moon's sky, at which point it will cast long shadows.
 The value of this from our point of view is that shadows emphasise changes in relief on a surface, and therefore the terminator is the best part of the Moon to look at to see craters, mountain ranges and the like to best effect.
 For this reason most astronomers who look at the Moon will choose each night to study the regions of the Moon in the vicinity of the terminator.
-For a good illustration of this, look at the crescent Moon at the very top of this page - you will see the craters on the curved terminator on the left of the picture are much more distinct than the craters on the right side where the Sun is much higher in the Moon's sky.
-For an even clearer illustration of the terminator's effect, view the video 'The Lunar Cycle - The Phases and What to Look for', later on this page.
+For a good illustration of this, look at the crescent Moon at the very top of this article - you will see the craters on the curved terminator on the left of the picture are much more distinct than the craters on the right side where the Sun is much higher in the Moon's sky.
+For an even clearer illustration of the terminator's effect, view the video 'The Lunar Cycle – The Phases and What to Look for', later in this article.

 The Surface Features of the Moon